-There are medical treatments for uterine fibroids and surgical treatments for uterine fibroids.
+There are medical treatments surgical treatments, and radiological treatments for uterine fibroids.
 This page also includes information about emotional support for living with fibroids.

 Your health care provider will consider a number of things before recommending treatment for your fibroids, including: